My Big Big Friend – The Movie

 My Big Big Friend – The Movie (Portuguese: Meu AmigãoZão - O Filme) is a 2022 Brazilian animated adventure fantasy film directed by Andrés Lieban and written by Claudia Koogan Breitman & Clive Endersby.
 The music for the film was composed by Christiaan Oyens who recorded the score with The City of Prague Philharmonic Orchestra.
 It is based on the animated series My Big Big Friend by Andrés Lieban and Claudia Koogan Breitman.
 It premiered on May 12, 2022, in Brazilian theaters.
 An English version has yet to be released.

 Synopsis

-Yuri, Lili and Matt prepare for a very special day.
+Yuri, Lili and Matt prepare for a special day.
 But their dreams go down the drain when they discover that the parents have changed their plans and are now going to the same summer camp together, with several unknown children.
 That's where they decide to escape to a fantastic place where Doodle Doubt lives, a creature who wants to have all the Buddies to himself and ends up distracting the children and taking Goliath, Nessa and Bongo to a distant island where he hides many other Buddies.
 Yuri, Lili and Matt must join forces and embark on a journey full of adventure and mystery to save them.